Tifton Refugee & Asylum Lawyer

-From our office in Tifton, Georgia, the refugee & asylum lawyers at Shirazi Immigration Law can help you understand the difference between refugees and asylum seekers.
+From our office in Moultrie, Georgia, the refugee & asylum lawyers at Shirazi Immigration Law can help you understand the difference between refugees and asylum seekers.
 We can determine whether you are eligible for refugee or asylee status, and we can prepare and file all the necessary applications to get you and your family safe.
-Call our Tifton office at 229-520-8875 for a free consultation with a caring and dedicated immigration attorney.
+Call our Moultrie office at 229-520-8875 for a consultation with a caring and dedicated immigration attorney.

 What Is a Refugee?

 A refugee is defined in the Immigration and Nationality Act as “any person who is outside any country of such person’s nationality or, in the case of a person having no nationality, is outside any country in which such person last habitually resided, and who is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of, that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.”

 Being required to abort a pregnancy or undergo forced sterilization, or being persecuted or having a well-found fear of persecution for refusing to accept such procedures, falls within the refugee definition on account of “political opinion.”

 In some special circumstances specified by the President, a refugee could also be a person who meets the above definition but is currently residing in their home country.
 In most cases, however, a refugee is someone who has already left their country of nationality and is seeking entry to the U.S. as a refugee.